matiaslindgren/satellite-routes/README.md

 - The random generation of satellite positions seems to create clusters on the poles, do something about this
 - Implement sensible random parameter generators for tests
 - Make tests for JavaScript?
-- Generate documentation with codox and host on github.io
+- Generate documentation and host on github.io
+- Bootstrap navbar resizes awkwardly on Android, maybe try to fix this

 ## References